Developer: Ubisoft Montpellier

 Also Available On

 The Good: Wonderful and charming story, voice acting, and art style, simple yet engaging stealth, taking pictures is always fun

 The Bad: Wonky camera, stale combat, a bit short, navigating the game is a pain, finding everything in the world is a bigger pain

-Picking up the game for any system has it’s ups and downs: The PC version’s controls are kind of funky for this type of game, the PS2 has slowdown, the GameCube’s controller requires a contortionist to play, and the Xbox version isn’t backwards compatible on the 360 so take your pick.
-Either way you’re going to have a blast with this wonderful yet overlooked game.
+Picking up the game for any system has its ups and downs: The PC version’s controls are kind of funky for this type of game, the PS2 has a slowdown, the GameCube’s controller requires a contortionist to play, and the Xbox version isn’t backward compatible on the 360 so take your pick.
+Either way, you’re going to have a blast with this wonderful yet overlooked game.
 Look forward to the anticipated game next year as well.